 |140 Sunnyside Avenue, today|

 The house remains in great shape, as can be seen in a current photo.
 Fatima's email prompted me to research the property.
 I discovered the architect was William C. Winters of 106 Van Siclen Avenue.
 Winters was the same architect for all the Real Richards Homes that dominate the Sunnyside area, which is why the house fit in with that architecture.
 Of course those houses sold for $6,900 when this house cost an estimated $20,000 to build.
 It was constructed around 1917 for a Russell Thomas.
 Not much is known about Thomas; he appears at this address in the 1920 census, and he is listed as a broker, self-employed.
-The house is sold in 1921 to George S. Hice, President of the Roberts Numbering Company on Richmond Street and Jamaica Avenue.
+The house is sold in 1921 to George Sutton Hice, President of the Roberts Numbering Company on Richmond Street and Jamaica Avenue.
 I don't believe Mr. Hice took the Jamaica trolley to work; he had a personal chauffeur.
 That same year the house is burglarized, despite the existence of a burglar alarm.
 Hice is still there at the 1930 census.
 Fatima's father, Evaristo Silvestre, owned a furniture comany in Manhattan and purchased the house in the 1950's, though we are not sure from who.
+Thanks to Anthony Messina for finding the image of Hice.

 |140 Sunnyside, interior|